๐ŸŽฒIntro to Statistics

 Logistic Regression

-Compare: Linear vs. Logistic Regression—linear regression predicts continuous values and can give impossible predictions (like probabilities below 0 or above 1) for binary outcomes.
+Compare: Linear vs. Logistic Regression: linear regression predicts continuous values and can give impossible predictions for binary outcomes.
 Logistic regression constrains predictions between 0 and 1.
 Always use logistic when your outcome is categorical.

 Model Selection and Simplification

 These methods help you decide which predictors to include and prevent your model from becoming overly complex.
-The core tradeoff is between fitting your current data well and generalizing to new data.
+The core tradeoff: fitting your current data well vs. generalizing to new data.

 Stepwise Regression

-• Automated variable selection—systematically adds or removes predictors based on statistical criteria like p-values, AIC, or BIC
+Stepwise regression is an automated approach to variable selection.
+It systematically adds or removes predictors based on statistical criteria like p-values, AIC (Akaike Information Criterion), or BIC (Bayesian Information Criterion).

-• Improves interpretability by keeping only meaningful predictors, but can miss important variables if selection criteria are too strict
+This improves interpretability by keeping only meaningful predictors, but it can miss important variables if the selection criteria are too strict.

 Ridge Regression